MaastrichtU-IDS/d2s-docs/docs/guide-windows.md

 See [official documentation](https://docs.docker.com/docker-for-windows/install/).

-> You will need to create an account on [Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
+> You will need to create an account on [Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-windows) to use the Docker Desktop installation.

 ### Activate Virtualization